 volunteered to do a "stage" with the Hospitalité Notre Dame de Lourdes in 2010.

 A small group of pilgrims from the Carmelite group within the Catholic Association pilgrimage volunteer as stagiaires with the Hospitalité Notre Dame de Lourdes.
 They travel to Lourdes at the end of May each year, normally in the week before the schools' half-term holiday week in the United Kingdom.
 Another group of Catholic Association pilgrims comes to Lourdes 'on stage' the week immediately before the C.A. pilgrimage.

 For further details about the Carmelite Stage group, please contact the Lourdes Pilgrimage Director for the British Province of Carmelites:

-The next Carmelite group 'Stage' will take place between 20th and 28th May 2016.
-Further information available here
+The next Carmelite group 'Stage' will take place between 16th and 23rd May 2015.

 Further sources of information